 The precise academic knowledge and skills gained will vary to some extent depending on the interests of the individual trainee.
-However it is intended that this attachment will enable all PCPH F2 trainees:
+However, it is intended that this attachment will enable all PCPH F2 trainees:

-- To achieve the clinical competences which are identified in the Foundation programme for the F2 year (as appropriate in either general practice or GU Medicine) - To gain an overview of the scope of clinical, epidemiological and health services research - To learn about research methods and their appropriate application - To learn about sources of knowledge and knowledge management - To learn how to form research questions - To learn how to critically appraise research - To undertake a systematic search, evaluation and synthesis of previous research related to a chosen question - To understand basic statistics and their application to research - To understand the sources of funding for research and financial management of research - To understand the ethics of research, consent and confidentiality - To understand how research is regulated and governed - To write a research protocol - To plan and if possible, undertake a pilot study - To demonstrate ability to plan, deliver and evaluate a teaching session/academic presentation.
+- To gain an overview of the scope of clinical, epidemiological and health services research - To learn about research methods and their appropriate application - To learn about sources of knowledge and knowledge management - To learn how to form research questions - To learn how to critically appraise research - To undertake a systematic search, evaluation and synthesis of previous research related to a chosen question - To understand basic statistics and their application to research - To understand the sources of funding for research and financial management of research - To understand the ethics of research, consent and confidentiality - To understand how research is regulated and governed - To write a research protocol - To plan and if possible, undertake a pilot study - To demonstrate ability to plan, deliver and evaluate a teaching session/academic presentation.

-There is no formal requirement for clinical activity in this post but individuals will have the opportunity to undertake short shadowing attachments by arrangement in general practice or other clinical specialties of their choice.
+There is no formal requirement for clinical activity in this post, but individuals will have the opportunity to undertake short shadowing attachments by arrangement in general practice or other clinical specialties of their choice.